Kiryat Ono: History

 During the 18th and 19th centuries, the area of Kiryat Ono belonged to the Nahiyeh (sub-district) of Lod that encompassed the area of the present-day city of Modi'in-Maccabim-Re'ut in the south to the present-day city of El'ad in the north, and from the foothills in the east, through the Lod Valley to the outskirts of Jaffa in the west.
 This area was home to thousands of inhabitants in about 20 villages, who had at their disposal tens of thousands of hectares of prime agricultural land.

 A settlement named Kfar Ono was established in 1939.
 During the 1950s, a ma'abara (transit camp for new immigrants in Israel) was established nearby.
 In 1954, the settlement merged with other communities to form Kiryat Ono.
 It achieved city status in 1992.

 In a park, a lone sycamore tree stands on a hill overlooking the Tel HaShomer base; this tree has been adopted as the city's spiritual and cultural icon.
 The lands surrounding the tree were owned as agricultural land and maintained by Aryeh Konikov.
 When the lone tree was planted, it seemed unique in its location, and Mr. Konikov nourished it and maintained the land surrounding it for many years.
-That land has now become a part of a park named Ricefield.
+That land has now become a part of a park named Reisfeld.